akikl/SQLprojects/README.md

 # SQL Projects

 Welcome to my SQL Projects portfolio!
-This repository showcases a collection of projects where I have utilized MYSQL to analyze and generate insights from data.Each project represents a unique data analysis scenario and demonstrates my skills in leveraging MYSQL capabilities to derive valuable insights.
+This repository showcases a collection of projects where I have utilized SQL to analyze and generate insights from data.Each project represents a unique data analysis scenario and demonstrates my skills in leveraging SQL capabilities to derive valuable insights.

 ## Projects